amitEt25/zest-home-assignment/README.md

 ## Additional Notes

-- The number of workers is determined by the number of CPU cores.
+- Workers scale up to the machine’s CPU-core count and exit after WORKER_TIMEOUT ms of idleness.

-- Workers exit after being idle for a configurable period.
+- Retried tasks respect TASK_ERROR_RETRY_DELAY and stop after TASK_MAX_RETRIES.

-- All configuration is managed via environment variables.
+- Configuration is driven entirely by environment variables—no hard-coded values.

-- The frontend uses Material-UI for a modern interface.
+- Frontend uses Material-UI for a clean, responsive dashboard.

 ---